Trustees

 Chair

-At Shell, where he spent fourteen years, he contributed to projects in Alaska, Sakhalin in the Russian Far East, Brazil, South Africa and Nigeria.
-He ran the Social Performance Management Unit, providing policy, best practice and guidance on managing social performance as well as hands on support for companies and individual projects.
-He also help set up partnerships between Shell and NGOs, both internationally and locally.
+At Shell, where he spent 14 years, he contributed to projects in Alaska, Sakhalin in the Russian Far East, Brazil, South Africa and Nigeria.
+He ran the Social Performance Management Unit, providing policy, best practice and guidance on managing social performance as well as hands-on support for companies and individual projects.
+He also helped set up partnerships between Shell and NGOs, both internationally and locally.

-A long-time birdwatcher and ringer, Barnaby also loves observing the hundreds of moths in his garden as well as exploring the outdoors.
-He’s been visiting Slimbridge since he was just 14 years old.
+A long-time birdwatcher, Barnaby also loves observing the hundreds of moths in his garden as well as exploring the outdoors.
+He’s been visiting WWT Slimbridge since he was a small child.

 Andrew Beer